zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 "Tom & Jerry".to_param # => "Tom & Jerry"
 ```

-Several classes in Rails overwrite this method.
+Several classes in Zoisite overwrite this method.

 For example `nil`, `true`, and `false` return themselves. [`Array#to_param`][Array#to_param] calls `to_param` on the elements and joins the result with "/":